reneschoonrok/kubernetes-ml-whiteboard/Readme.md

 Screenshot from the container version: <br>
 ![](/screenshot.jpg)

-To containerize, I had to switch to nodejs with tesseract.js.
-The OCR is a little bit harder (I will examine that) and I added helm deploy example. <br>
+I had to switch to nodejs with tesseract.js.
+The OCR is less accurate then the python one which preprocesses with Opencv (I will examine that). <br>
-So 'helm mariadb' fetches helm chart from stable and deploys. <br>
-The container serves the client/webcam app and in the backend it deploys via kubectl and helm3 which are also in the image (see dockerfile) <br>
+The container serves the client app and in the backend it deploys via kubectl and helm3 which are also in the image (see dockerfile) <br>

 The demo is restricted to these words: "grafana", "nginx", "stellar", "tensorflow", "mysql", "helm mariadb", "artifactory", "prometheus", "wordpress" <br>
 This can be changed in the index.html <br>

-Make sure you have a white background as Tesseract is sensitive to that. <br>

 ### Deployment instructions
 kubectl apply -f 1-deployment.yaml <br>